FreeRide: Harvesting Bubbles in Pipeline Parallelism: Discussion

-{\textbf{Other ML accelerators.}} This work targets GPUs due to their widespread accessibility. \bb{}'s mitigation for bubbles fundamentally applies to other ML accelerators~\cite{tpu2017isca, mtiav1}, provided that the platform has isolation and resource limit options for each process.
+{\textbf{Other ML accelerators.}} This work targets GPUs due to their widespread accessibility. \bb{}'s mitigation for bubbles fundamentally applies to other ML accelerators, such as Google's TPU~\cite{tpu2017isca} and Meta's MTIA~\cite{mtiav1}, provided that the platform has isolation and resource limit options for each process.
 We anticipate future work to incorporate the approach of \bb{} with other ML platforms.

+\textbf{Energy consumption.} There has been recent interest in building energy- and carbon-efficient systems for machine learning workloads~\cite{choi_envpipe_2023, ecoserve, greenflow, stojkovic2024dynamollm, samsi2023words, nguyen2024towards}.
+We anticipate future work on energy efficiency of co-locating side tasks with LLM training.